facebookresearch/cc_net/README.md

 ## Output format

 Generated files are compressed JSON files.
-There is on JSON object per line.
+There is one JSON object per line.

 __List of fields__: